 Good recordings are not made when you film yourself, but

 each other.
-Instead of an action cam to strap to the top, it is better them
+Instead of filming yourself and water, it is better

-That was also the recipe for success back then of my first film "Impact Zone".
+modern action cams still don't understand how to take good cinema.
+That was my thing I guess.
+I was selfless in my imagery.
+That was the recipe for success back then of my first film, "Impact Zone".

 The image of the crashed helicopter in the Spreckelsville's line-up went around the World.
 What happened back then?
 I had filmed from the helicopter several times and knew it wasn't 100 Percent is safe.
 Therefore worked I like to be with a famous pilot together.
 He had messed up a lot in life and instead of going to prison he had to go as a service to the community Make reconnaissance flights, to dig illegal marijuana plantations.
 So he could do well in rough Flying off-road.
 On this day however, another pilot had to step in, that I didn't know.
 But it everything was arranged, so I didn't have any Choice.
 I hung on the side of the helicopter out with the camera in hand and filmed.
 The new was not lacking courage, but control.
 Once he almost cut off Robby Seeger's head.
 It was adventurous.
 I said: Let's break up!
 We flew via Sprecks towards the landing site and waited for the permission of the Towers, I discovered Jason Prior surf there.
 Jason actually should have been Long ago in Hookipa on the water supposed to be, he was one after all of my main protagonists - but how he was usually late and a little bit unplanned.
 I took the opportunity a few last shots of him too when I make a very strong gust saw coming closer.
 The gust pulled the Heli up, turned him over and it swung towards the side towards Water surface.
 I was still trying jumping out but forgot that I was was strapped on.
 When the rotors did that Water hit, it was the loudest Sound I have ever heard.
 Everything was silent for three seconds Pilot and I took a quick look at each other and a few moments later we were under water.
 The helicopter was on the Reef.
 I could see the surface above me see, but got one of the two seat belts are not on.
 I was under water for a long time, I guess like two minutes.
 Fortunately I had back then a horse lung.
 When I was liberated, I managed to show up briefly, but the camera with that heavy battery pack pulled me down again.
 Let go of the camera somehow didn't come in at that time the sense.
 I solved it under water released batteries (I later swam out and found them) and finally couldPop up.
 That I do that with easy Survived injuries was a great luck.
 Still was on timely completion of the film unthinkable at the time.
 (It was released four months late, Double or Nothing… better late than never).